-Note: The Measurements section of the Control and Measurements library contains the Sequence Analyzer block.
+The Measurements section of the Control and Measurements library contains the Sequence Analyzer block.
 This is an improved version of the Three-Phase Sequence Analyzer block.
 The new block features a mechanism that eliminates duplicate continuous and discrete versions of the same block by basing the block configuration on the simulation mode.
-If your legacy models contain the Three-Phase Sequence Analyzer block, they will continue to work.
+If your legacy models contain the Three-Phase Sequence Analyzer block, they continue to work.
 However, for best performance, use the Sequence Analyzer block in your new models.

 The Three-Phase Sequence Analyzer block outputs the magnitude and phase of the positive- (denoted by the index 1), negative- (index 2), and zero-sequence (index 0) components of a set of three balanced or unbalanced signals.
 The signals can contain harmonics or not.
 The three sequence components of a three-phase signal (voltages V1 V2 V0 or currents I1 I2 I0) are computed as follows: